clarence-chew/VARiPy/docs/DeveloperGuide.md

       - all data in track section
       - `add_section ...` define a section
       - `delete_section` delete currently selected section
+  - Tools like being able to play a track to check if bpm and offset are correct, and playing from nth beat.

 Mildly important:
 - Check if having a profile or guest profile is faster for Chrome WebDriver